Who’s Talking to Your Kids? Hispanics and Females Missing from Children’s Television Commercials

 Peruta’s and Power’s findings were presented at the Association for Education in Journalism and Mass Communication national conference in August 2013 and are currently being reviewed for academic publication.

-Originally published in Media Relations: Who’s Talking to Your Kids?
+Originally published in IC News: Who’s Talking to Your Kids?
 Hispanics and Females Missing from Children’s Television Commercials.